-LOCAL NEWS DEALERS IN CHICAGO: Tallmadge & Co., Lombard Block, next building west of the Post Offic John R. Walsh, corner of Dearborn and Madison streets
+BELA MARSH, No. 14 Bromfield Street, Boston, Mass.
+LOCAL NEWS DEALERS IN CHICAGO: Tallmadge & Co., Lombard Block, next building west of the Post Office

-McDonald & Thorpe, No. 84 Dearborn street.
+John R. Walsh, corner of Dearborn and Madison streets McDonald & Thorpe, No. 84 Dearborn street.
 McNally & Co., 81 Dearborn street.
 Graham & Cogan, No. 102 Madison street.
 Bamford & Baldwin, No. 121 to 127 Mourge street.
-P. T. Sherlock, No. 112 Dearborn street.
+P. T. Sherlock, No. 112 Dearborn struct.

-Publishers who insert the above Prospectus three limb and call attention to it editorially, shall be entitled to a copy of the Religio-Philosophical Journal one year.
-I will be for warded to their address on receipt of the papers with the sour tisement marked
+Publishers who insert the above Prospectus three linds and call attention to it editorially, shall be entitled to a copy of the Prospectus Proposition of Journal over year.
+It will be the the Raligio-Philosophical Journal ore year.
+I will be no pourtled to their address on receipt of the papers with the sair tisement marked